syncfusion-content/ej2-lineargauge-docs/ej2-javascript/linear-gauge/accessibility.md

 ## Screen reading in Linear Gauge

-Accessibility in the Linear Gauge component ensures that all users, regardless of ability or disability, can use screen reading.
+Accessibility in the Linear Gauge control ensures that all users, regardless of ability or disability, can use screen reading.
 The following Linear Gauge elements will be read aloud using screen reading software, such as Narrator for Windows.

 | Elements | Description |
 | --- | --- |